coffee2code/blog-time/readme.txt

     * Set context everywhere context can be set.
 * Change: Update widget framework to 012, bumping c2c_BlogTimeWidget to 007.
 * Bugfix: Add '.ab-item' class to time link so it gets proper styles in adminbar when JS is disabled.
+* Change: Prevent dynamic adminbar clock from getting hover styling as if it were a link.
 * Change: Ensure linked timestamp in static widget does not abide by a:visited styling.
 * Change: Widget: Move `register_c2c_BlogTimeWidget()` to 'c2c_BlogTimeWidget::register_widget()`.
 * Change: Sanitize the translated string used in an attribute.